A solution space for a system of null-state partial differential equations 3: The Coulomb gas solutions

 The product on the right side of (\ref{vertexcorrformula}) satisfies the CFT conformal Ward identities \cite{bpz,fms,henkel} if and only if the sum of the charges of the chiral operators on the left side equals $2\alpha_0$.
 We call this the \emph{neutrality condition}.
-Because the correlation function on the left side of (\ref{vertexcorrformula}) necessarily satisfies the CFT conformal Ward identities, it must vanish if it does not satisfy the neutrality condition, a feature captured by the Kronecker delta on the right side of (\ref{vertexcorrformula}).
-In our situation, this says that our $2N$-point correlation function (\ref{corrfunc}) satisfies the Ward identities (\ref{wardid}) only if it satisfies the neutrality condition too.
-Unfortunately, if $N>2$, then no assignment of $\pm$ signs to the chiral operators in (\ref{corrfunc}) produces a formula (\ref{vertexcorrformula}) that satisfies this condition, so our approach seems to produce only the trivial solution.
+Thus, the $2N$-point correlation function (\ref{corrfunc}) is nontrivial if the collection of chiral operators within it satisfies the neutrality condition.
+(Interestingly, there are some examples of such nontrivial correlation functions that do not satisfy the neutrality condition \cite{kype2}.)
+Unfortunately, if $N>2$, then no assignment of $\pm$ signs to the chiral operators in (\ref{corrfunc}) satisfies this condition, so this approach seems to produce only the trivial solution.

-However, we can circumvent this problem and glean nontrivial (potential) solutions by inserting screening operators into the correlation function (\ref{corrfunc}).
-A \emph{screening operator} $Q_m^\pm$ is created by integrating the location $u_m$ of the chiral operator $V^\pm(u_m)$ with charge $\alpha^\pm$ (and thus conformal weight one) around a loop $\Gamma$ in the complex plane \cite{df1,df2}: \be Q_m^\pm:=\oint_{\Gamma} V^\pm(u_m)\,du_m.\ee This operator is primary and non-local and has conformal weight zero.
+However, we may circumvent this problem and glean nontrivial (potential) solutions by inserting screening operators into the correlation function (\ref{corrfunc}).
+We create a \emph{screening operator} $Q_m^\pm$ by integrating the location $u_m$ of the chiral operator $V^\pm(u_m)$ with charge $\alpha^\pm$ (and thus conformal weight one) around a loop $\Gamma$ in the complex plane \cite{df1,df2}: \be Q_m^\pm:=\oint_{\Gamma} V^\pm(u_m)\,{\rm d}u_m.\ee This operator is primary, is non-local, and has conformal weight zero.
 Therefore, it is effectively an identity operator, and its insertion into a correlation function cannot alter the pointwise information of that function.
-But unlike the identity chiral operator, which has either of the two charges, zero or $2\alpha_0$, corresponding to a conformal weight of zero, the screening operator $Q^\pm$ has charge $\alpha^\pm$.
-Thus, we can increase the total charge of a correlation function of chiral operators by positive integer multiples $M$ of $\alpha^\pm$ by inserting $M$ distinct screening charges $Q_1^\pm$, $Q_2^\pm,\ldots Q_M^\pm$.
+But unlike the identity chiral operator, which has charge zero or $2\alpha_0$ because its conformal weight is zero, the screening operator $Q^\pm$ has charge $\alpha^\pm$.
+Thus, we may change the total charge of the correlation function in (\ref{vertexcorrformula}) by positive integer multiples $M$ of $\alpha^\pm$ by inserting $M$ distinct screening charges $Q_1^\pm$, $Q_2^\pm,\ldots, Q_M^\pm$ into that correlation function.